Bringing flat files into SOLIDWORKS to create Models: Drawings and DXF Files

 After you are done creating these new models, saving your old DXF / DWG’s in your vault is a good way to ensure that your legacy data will still be protected in case of any longstanding customers looking for an older version.

 I hope you found this tip helpful.
 You can find more tips & tricks listed below.
-You can also check out my recorded video regarding this process here.

 More Tips & Tricks